Hungry Horse Outside – Irish Equine Rescue Charity

 How we do it

-- Awareness and Education– Spreading the news through Facebook, Internet, Leaflets and flyers.
+– Spreading the news through Facebook, Internet, Leaflets and flyers.
 Providing information about Horse welfare and what we can all do to help.
 Awareness and education are essential for a sustainable ‘Step Change’.

 – Although we have finite resources of both time and money, we will whenever possible, respond to reports of serious neglect and either provide assistance in situ [feed,water etc] or remove the animals to an alternative location.
 [With consent of the owner or in co-operation with the relevant authorities].
 Unfortunately we can only currently cover a small geographical area.